Primary Navigation Mobile

 • Good turning circle

-You can really have fun with this car on a back road – something not often said about a family-sized electric car.
+In the 2024 version, you can really have fun with this car on a back road.
 Adding up the solid mid-range pulling power, sharp steering and responsive brakes is already good enough, but there’s real balance to the chassis, too.
 Electric cars are by design, heavy – and the Ioniq 5 is no exception, but despite that you can enjoy yourself taking the long route home.

 There’s a touch of bodyroll, but the way the suspension handles the Ioniq’s weight is really something to be commended.
 Despite riding on huge 20-inch wheels, refinement levels are good, with near-zero motor noise, and only a little wind and tyre noise.